hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 5. Ammonium (AMMONIUM), measured in milligrams per liter (mg/L).
 6. Turbidity (TURBIDITY), measured in nephelometric turbidity units (NTU).

+For a geographical overview of our water quality monitoring sites as well as rainfall collection sites along the River Thames, run Map.ipynb to recreate the interactive HTML map.
+You can hover over the map to check locations.

 ## The data processing
 Process the data: Import the raw data into the Jupyter Notebook file named *dataframe.ipynb*.
 Apply robust filtering techniques to remove any faulty or inaccurate measurements.